 In addition to the two-way ecological monitoring mentioned above, Michelle is undertaking Before-After-Control-Impact (BACI) monitoring of two fires in similar vegetation communities.
 One of the fires is the one mentioned above, at Wattleridge IPA- this was a low intensity, small scale (4.1 hectares) Indigenous led burn during August 2015.
 Prior to this fire the land had not been burnt for several decades.
 The second fire is in nearby Warra National Park.
 This fire was a moderate intensity, large scale (430 hectares) burn during October 2015 led by National Parks and Wildlife and the Rural Fire Service.
 Prior to this fire the land had been burnt relatively recently, it had only just come ‘into threshold’, that is within the minimum interval recommended for burning of sclerophyll forest.
 Michelle’s BACI experiment is collecting data on the changes to ground covers, shrubs, trees, logs, fuel hazard and the targeted species (echidna and black grevillea) before and after each of these burns.

-The second fire and seasons calendar is being developed with the Ngukurr community in Arnhem Land, Northern Territory.
+The Yugul Mangi Fire and Seasons Calendar is being developed with the Ngukurr community in Arnhem Land, Northern Territory.
 This calendar also features biocultural indicators- which are very different in the northern savanna landscape.
-Through interviews with traditional owners of the proposed South East Arnhem Land Indigenous Protected Area, Michelle and her indigenous collaborators will develop a calendar which uses cultural and scientific knowledge to guide fire management.
-Michelle visited Ngukurr during the 2016 fire season to participate in burning with the Yugul Mangi rangers and will visit again in future to present them with the first draft of the fire and seasons calendar.
+Through interviews with traditional owners of the proposed South East Arnhem Land Indigenous Protected Area, Michelle and her indigenous collaborators have developed a calendar which uses cultural and scientific knowledge to guide fire management.
+Michelle visited Ngukurr during the 2016 and 2019 fire seasons to participate in burning with the Yugul Mangi Rangers.

 WINBA=FIRE has caught the attention of some key players- including the Bureau of Meteorology, where it now features on their Indigenous Weather Knowledge website.